 They say records are made to be broken.
 But sometimes that is easier said than done.
 Here are some NHL records that most likely will never be broken.

 If you believe the opposite, you should place a bet on it, as this will give you a huge return at all online casinos.
-The site Casino Pilot has the best ones in store for all Canadian hockey fans.

 We begin this list with perhaps the most obvious record: Wayne Gretzky’s score of an incredible 2,857 points.